MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### QIR

-All Rigetti **hardware**, that is, live QPU targets, support the execution of QIR compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.
+All Rigetti **hardware**, that is, live QPU targets, support the execution of Quantum Intermediate Representation (QIR) compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.
+For more information, see [Quantum Intermediate Representation](xref:microsoft.quantum.concepts.qir).

 ### Selecting the right input format